luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Using custom models
 ###################

-Let's assume you want to run a custom model, that you downloaded from model zoo or trained yourself (or both).
+Let’s assume you want to run a custom model which you downloaded from the model zoo or trained yourself (or both).
-In order to prepare your model to be runnable on DepthAI, it has to be compiled to MyriadX blob format - which is an optimized version of your model, capable of utilizing MyriadX chip as a processing unit.
+In order to prepare your model to be runnable on DepthAI, it has to be compiled into MyriadX blob format - which is an optimized version of your model, capable of utilizing MyriadX chip as a processing unit.

-In our demo script, we support a few ways you can run your custom blob, which will be covered below.
-As an example, I'll add a custom face detection network called :code:`custom_model` (substitute with your preffered name) and run it with the demo script
+our demo script, we support a few ways you can run your custom blob, which will be covered below.
+As an example, I’ll add a custom face detection network called :code:`custom_model` (substitute with your preferred name) and run it with the demo script

 Compile MyriadX blob